Year of Call:

 Will is also instructed in cases involving regulatory and disciplinary law, particularly involving medical practitioners.
 He has acted as a case presenter for the NMC, as well as representing registrants before the GMC, NMC and the HPC (as it was previously).

-Will acted for a paramedic in front of the HPC, involving allegations of sexual assault of a patient whilst under his care in an ambulance.
+- acting for a paramedic in front of the HPC, involving allegations of sexual assault of a patient whilst under his care in an ambulance

 Appointments & Memberships